stitchdata/docs/_integration-schemas/intercom/users.md

     type: "array"
     description: "Details about the companies the user is associated with."
     subattributes:
+      - name: "companies"
+        type: "array"
+        description: "Details about the company the user is associated with."
+        subattributes:
           - name: "id"
             type: "string"
             description: "The Intercom-defined company ID."
             foreign-key-id: "company-id"

           - name: "company_id"
             type: "string"
             description: "The ID that you assigned to the company."

           - name: "name"
             type: "string"
             description: "The name of the company."

           - name: "type"
             type: "string"
             description: "The value of this field will be `company`."

   - name: "social_profiles"
     type: "array"
     description: "Details about the social profiles the user is associated with."
     subattributes:
+      - name: "social_profiles"
+        type: "array"
+        description: "Details about the social profiles the user is associated with."
+        subattributes:
           - name: "id"
             type: "string"
+            primary-key: true
             description: "The user's user ID on the social platform."

           - name: "name"
             type: "string"
             description: "The name of the social service.
 Ex: `facebook`"

           - name: "url"
             type: "string"
             description: "The user's user homepage on the social platform."

           - name: "username"
             type: "string"
             description: "The user's username on the social platform."

           - name: "type"
             type: "string"
             description: "The value of this field will be `social_profile`."

   - name: "segments"
     type: "array"
     description: "Details about the segments the user is associated with."
     subattributes:
+      - name: "segments"
+        type: "array"
+        description: "Details about the segments the user is associated with."
+        subattributes:
           - name: "id"
             type: "string"
+            primary-key: true
             description: "The segment ID."
             foreign-key-id: "segment-id"

           - name: "type"
             type: "string"
             description: "The value of this field will be `segment`."

+  - name: "tags"
+    type: "array"
+    description: "Details about the tags the user is associated with."
+    subattributes:
       - name: "tags"
         type: "array"
         description: "Details about the tags the user is associated with."
         subattributes:
           - name: "id"
             type: "string"
             description: "The tag ID."
             foreign-key-id: "tag-id"

           - name: "name"
             type: "string"
             description: "The name of the tag."

           - name: "type"
             type: "string"
             description: "The value of this field will be `tag`."

   - name: "type"
     type: "string"